nfonsang/sample-datasets/DATA_DESCRIPTION.md

 smoker	Smoking status (yes or no). region	Residential region in the US (northeast, northwest, southeast, southwest). charges	Individual medical insurance charges billed by the insurer (in USD).

+📁 Dataset: Loan Application Data ([loan_data.csv](./loan_data.csv))
+This dataset provides a snapshot of loan applicants, including their financial status, credit history, and loan details.
+It’s particularly useful for binary classification tasks such as credit risk modeling — predicting whether a loan will be classified as good or bad.

+There are 1,000+ records in total, and the dataset includes the following columns:

+Column Name	Description
+funded_amnt	Amount of money funded to the borrower (in USD). term	Loan term length (term_36 or term_60 months). int_rate	Interest rate on the loan (in %). sub_grade	Loan subgrade, reflecting credit risk (e.g., A1, C4, D1). addr_state	US state where the borrower resides. verification_status	Whether the borrower's income was verified (Verified, Source_Verified, or Not_Verified). annual_inc	Annual income of the borrower (in USD). emp_length	Length of employment (e.g., emp_5, emp_ge_10, emp_lt_1, emp_unk). delinq_2yrs	Number of delinquencies in the past 2 years. inq_last_6mths	Number of credit inquiries in the past 6 months. revol_util	Revolving line utilization rate (percentage of credit used). acc_now_delinq	Number of accounts currently delinquent. open_il_6m	Number of installment accounts opened in the last 6 months. open_il_12m	Number of installment accounts opened in the last 12 months. open_il_24m	Number of installment accounts opened in the last 24 months. total_bal_il	Total current balance on all installment accounts. all_util	Ratio of total balances to total credit limits across all credit lines. inq_fi	Number of finance-related inquiries. inq_last_12m	Number of credit inquiries in the past 12 months. delinq_amnt	Total amount delinquent (in USD). num_il_tl	Number of installment accounts. total_il_high_credit_limit	Total high credit/credit limit for all installment accounts.
+Class	Loan status label (good or bad).